tonymullen/meanjs-calendar/README.md

 An Angular.js UI Calendar module for Mean.js

 This is mainly intended as an additional demo module for learners of Mean.js, in particular members of CSCI-240 at the University of Puget Sound.
 It is a simple integration of the [Angular UI Calendar](http://angular-ui.github.io/ui-calendar/) as a Mean.js CRUD module.
-I've tried to keep it as stripped down as possible to make it easy to understand, and I will be adding extensive explanatory comments.
+I've tried to keep it as stripped down as possible to make it easy to understand, and I have added explanatory comments.

 ## Installation